edgelesssys/docs.edgeless.systems/marblerun/content/deployment/on-prem.md

-# On-premises Marblerun deployment
+# On-premises MarbleRun deployment

-This guide walks you through setting up Marblerun for your on-premises deployment.
+This guide walks you through setting up MarbleRun for your on-premises deployment.

 ## Prerequisites